ibexa/documentation-developer/docs/content_management/field_types/customize_field_type_metadata.md

 When creating a content type definition, you add Fields and configure their metadata, such as whether they are required, translatable, and so on.

-If needed, you can customize that some of those options are disabled in the Back Office for specific Field Types.
+If needed, you can customize that some of those options are disabled in the back office for specific Field Types.
 To do this, add custom service definition for `ModifyFieldDefinitionsCollectionTypeExtension`

 For example, this configuration means that no Image Field can be set as required in the definition of a content type: